michaelReb/elevateHealth/README.md

 See updates on https://www.linkedin.com/groups/14503169/

-Contact for this GitHub repo: michael.rebhan@novartis.com
+Contact for this GitHub repo: Michael Rebhan, https://www.linkedin.com/in/michael-rebhan-b022751/